tribet84/terraform-workshop/README.md

 Run `terraform apply` and it will recreate the subscription.

 ## Deleting a resource
-Te remove a resource simply delete it from the configuration. _For this worksop only delete what you have created_
+Te remove a resource simply delete it from the configuration. _For this workshop only delete what you have created_

 Run `terraform plan` again and you will see that there is one resource to destroy.